STARS-Incorporated-Group/Safety-Training-Game/README.md

 # STARS-Incorporated
 Safety Training and Realistic Simulations Incorporated

-This program is used to provide realistic simulations of dangerous situations in the workforce It evaluates the user based on OSHA violations and time to ensure that they are prepared during times of natural disaster (i.e., earthquakes and fires).
+This program is used to provide realistic simulations of dangerous situations in the workforce.
+It evaluates the user based on OSHA violations and time to ensure that they are prepared during times of natural disaster (i.e., earthquakes and fires).
+We hope that this program will help business train their employees in times of disaster to lessen the damage and risk.

 The program runs through Unity and uses C#